rhinobase/raftyui/apps/docs/pages/components/skeleton.md

 ## Usage

-You can set height and width of a skeleton by passing values in calssName
+You can set height and width of a skeleton by passing values in className prop.

 ```jsx
 <Skeleton className="h-8 w-full" />